ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 After a 2 second wait by using `Task.Wait`, you then move all players to the starting positions by calling `MovePlayersToStart`.
 This function also handles disabling the player movement.

-#### Notify Players to get Ready
+#### Notify Players to Get Ready

 Calling **TellPlayersToGetReady** will broadcast to any player who is in the race letting them know to get ready.

 #### Enable Player Movement

 You can wait another 2 seconds by using `Task.Wait` and notify the players to go so they know when to start running.
-At the same time you enable all players by calling `EnablePlayers`.
+At the same time, you enable all players by calling `EnablePlayers`.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">